 Patrick Debois invented the term “DevOps” in 2009.
 A relative situation was observed in the past that christened what we know today as DevOps.
 In 1990, the concept of “Lean Manufacturing,” a set of best practices for the manufacturing industry, was introduced.
 This method was used for process optimization and continuous improvement across the manufacturing units.

 From the concept of lean manufacturing, DevOps came into existence for continuous integration and continuous deployment in the IT industry.
-DevOps is an approach based on agile and lean principles that focuses on communication, collaboration and integration between the software development and IT operations.
+DevOps is an approach based on agile and lean principles that focus on communication, collaboration, and integration between software development and IT operations.

 Today, DevOps is being adopted in IT at an alarming rate.
 It is no longer cutting-edge.